-When a node desires to request the rerouting of an established LSP, it MUST first determine if it can act on the reroute request locally.
-A reroute request may be acted on locally if the ERO received in the LSP's incoming Path message does not precluded the reroute and the node's policy allows local repair.
+When a transit or egress node desires to request the rerouting of an established LSP, it first determines if it can act on the reroute request locally.
+A reroute request SHOULD be acted on locally if the ERO received in the LSP's incoming Path message does not precluded the reroute and the node's policy allows local repair.
 Examples of reroute requests that may be permissible are reroutes avoiding outgoing interface, component, label resource, or next hops not explicitly listed in the ERO.
 When the reroute request can be processed locally, standard local repair processing MUST be followed.
 The node SHOULD limit the number of local repair attempts.
 The expected norm is for local repair and, thereby, this case to be precluded by policy.

+When the requesting node cannot act on a reroute request locally, it MUST issue a PathErr message indicating a reroute request.
+A reroute request MUST be indicated via one of the following combinations of error codes and error values:

+- 1. "Notify/Local node maintenance required" to support backwards compatibility and to reroute around the local node. - 2.
+"Notify/Local link maintenance required" to support backwards compatibility and to reroute around a local interface. - 3.
+"Reroute/<any Reroute error value>" for future compatibility and when backwards compatibility is not a concern.

-When the requesting node cannot act on a reroute request locally, it MUST issue a PathErr message with the error code "Notify" and a value of either "Local link maintenance required" or "Local node maintenance required".
-The error value is based on the local reroute request.
-If the local request directs a reroute around the local node, the error value "Local node maintenance required" MUST be used and the local node MUST be indicated in the ERROR_SPEC object.
+The rest of the ERROR_SPEC object is constructed based on the local reroute request.
+When the local reroute request directs a reroute around the local node, the local node MUST be indicated in the

-If the local request does not direct a reroute around the local node, the error value "Local link maintenance required" MUST be used, and the impacted interface MUST be indicated in the ERROR_SPEC object.
+ERROR_SPEC object.
+When the local request does not direct to reroute around the local node, the impacted interface MUST be indicated in the ERROR_SPEC object.
 The IF_ID ERROR_SPEC SHOULD also be used when supported.
 The TLVs defined in [RFC4920] MAY also be used when supported and when they can provide specific additional reroute request information, e.g., reroute around a specific label.
 The principles related to ERROR_SPEC object construction defined in section 6.3.1. of [RFC4920] SHOULD be followed.